iparips/creativelive-download-verifier/README.md

 - **Valid files**: Can be played without issues
 - **Corrupted files**: Should be re-downloaded from CreativeLive
 - **Report**: Shows all corrupted files grouped by course with specific error messages
+- **JSON Report**: When using `-o`, both `.txt` and `.json` reports are generated
+  - JSON includes file paths, sizes, validation status, and errors
+  - Useful for automation and re-verification workflows

 ### Example Report